 Competitiveness for UW Partner Programs is more nuanced.
 Please email studyabroad@uw.edu or schedule a Program-Specific Advising appointment.

 Yes.
-However, you must submit a separate application for each program unless the online system provides the option to designate a second or third choice as part of a single application.
-This exception applies to University Exchanges and some UW Partner Program options.
-You will be limited to a maximum of three program applications per program type (Faculty-led Program, UW Partner Program and University Exchanges) in a single academic term.
-However, we do not recommend applying to multiple UW Partner Programs in certain situations.
+However, you must submit a separate application for each program unless the online system provides the option to designate a second or third choice as part of a single application (as is the case for University wide exchanges and some UW Partner Program options).
+You will be limited to a maximum of three program applications per program type (Faculty-led Program, UW Partner Program and Exchanges) in a single academic term.
+Additionally, we recommend that students apply to one UW Partner Program at a time.
+If you are not accepted, you can work with the provider to identify a second option.
 Please email studyabroad@uw.edu if you are considering applying multiple UW Partner Programs.

 Please note that application questions are often similar, if not entirely the same, so students can often make adjustments to essays and can use the same recommender across applications.
 If you would like an already submitted recommendation survey copied to multiple applications, please contact studyabroad@uw.edu.